Thomasporta/Steam-Data-Analysis/README.md

 Despite these unreviewed games, are Steam's sales growing?
 We can use a common revenue approximation, the "Boxleiter Method".
 This basically multiplies the number of reviews with the price of a game (then multipled by 0.3 as Steam takes a 30% comission on sales).
 However, the method trades ease of use with multiple weaknesses.

-1. It doesn't take into account free games which make a lot of money from in game transactions.
+1. It doesn't take into account free games which make a lot of money from in-game transactions.
 2. It also doesn't include variable pricing over a game's lifetime meaning that all sales are calculated as if the game was sold at full price.
 3. Reviews are a conservative placeholder for actual number of sold games.
 And in fact in some cases could be an overestimation if the game sees a lot of refund requests.